North St Marys

 Table Chart PROFILE FAQ

-North St Marys features high concentrations of group households, with a lower-than-average median household size
+North St Marys features high concentrations of group households, with a fairly typical median household size

 Family households account for 68.3% of all households, including 26.6% couples with children, 15.8% couples without children, and 23.9% single parent families.
 Non-family households constitute the remaining 31.7%, with lone person households at 26.9% and group households comprising 4.7%.
-The median household size is 2.7 people, which is smaller than the Greater Sydney average of 2.8.
+The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households